Lucas Stauffer

-Lucas Stauffer (born April 21, 1995) is an American soccer player who plays as a full back for USL Championship side FC Tulsa.
+Lucas Stauffer (born April 21, 1995) is an American professional soccer player who plays as a full back for USL Championship side FC Tulsa.

 Career

 College

 Stauffer played four years of college soccer at Creighton University between 2014 and 2017.
 During his time at Creighton, Stauffer was named Big East Conference All-Rookie Team in 2014, First Team All-Big East Conference in 2016, and USC Second Team All-Great Lakes Region and First Team All-Big East Conference in 2017.

 While at college, Stauffer spent time with Premier Development League sides Portland Timbers U23s, Ocala Stampede and Des Moines Menace.

 Professional

 On January 17, 2018, Stauffer was selected 26th overall in the 2018 MLS SuperDraft by Vancouver Whitecaps FC.
 However, he was not signed by the club.

 On April 18, 2018, Stauffer joined United Soccer League side New York Red Bulls II.
 On May 2, 2018, he made his professional debut for New York, appearing as a starter in a 0–0 draw with Ottawa Fury.
 On June 9, 2018, Stauffer scored his first goal as a professional in New York's 4–2 victory over Charlotte Independence.

 Ahead of the German 2019–20 season, Stauffer joined FSV Wacker 90 Nordhausen on a one-year contract.

 On February 15, 2023, Stauffer returned to the United States, signing with USL Championship side Las Vegas Lights FC.
 He moved to fellow USL Championship side El Paso Locomotive on January 10, 2024.
 Stauffer and El Paso mutually agreed to part ways following the 2024 season.
 He subsequently joined new USL Championship side Lexington SC for their 2025 season.
 On April 24, 2025, Stauffer was transferred to FC Tulsa without having made a regular season appearance for Lexington.